tombracey/PuLP-Fantasy/README.md

 The `knapsack.py` script invokes the function to transform the original data, and defines a knapsack problem to find the highest sum of Projected_Points within the constraints outlined above.

-The first line in the function defines the knapsack problem with the aim of maximising the 'objective function'.
+The first line in the function sets up the problem with the aim of maximising the 'objective function'.
 The second line initialises a dictionary ready to map each constituency to a binary value - 1 if selected and 0 if not.
 The third line sets the 'objective function' to be the sum of Projected_Points values.

-Following this, there is a line to add each of the constraints to the problem, before the .solve() method assigns the binary values to every constituency.
-The function returns the constituencies with a value of 1.
+Following this, there is a line to add each of the constraints to the problem, before the .solve() method assigns the binary values to each constituency.
+The function returns the constituencies assigned a value of 1.

-I chose to use the `PuLP` library to tackle the knapsack problem because it was relatively simple to construct after seeing a few examples, and more importantly, it automatically finds an optimal way to solve the problem within a second.
-Before trying this library, I'd created a 'brute force knapsack' which would have calculated every possible combination of the 600+ candidates, except this would have taken my laptop over 100,000 years.
+I chose to use the `PuLP` library to construct the knapsack problem because it was relatively simple compared to other alternatives, and more importantly, it automatically finds an optimal way to solve the problem within a second.
+Before trying this library, I created a 'brute force knapsack' which would have solved the problem by calculating every possible combination of the 600+ candidates, except this would have taken my laptop over 100,000 years.

 At the bottom of the script, the knapsack function is invoked to print the selected constituencies: